For the protection of people and the environment

 However, feel free to contact us, and we will take a look at what you really need and in which combination.

 In many IT solutions for the LkSG, companies can store their customer-specific requirements along their supply chains.
-For example, special specifications can be created for auditing suppliers, automated processes can be defined and individual questionnaires can be stored, which are then completed by the supply chain partners and monitored continuously by the system.
+For example, special specifications can be created for auditing suppliers, automated processes can be defined and individual questionnaires can be stored, which are then completed by the partners and monitored continuously by the system.
 It is also possible to create individual codes of conduct and to demand previously clearly defined corrective actions from suppliers and to track them.
 Inspections, audits, and their results, further information on suppliers and production sites can usually be managed centrally, etc.:

 Integration of new suppliers and partners with special workflows.
 Automated provision and receipt of documents and information via software or on a platform, automated tracking of receipt or regular updates, coordination and documentation of checks and approval by the company, and sending of feedback to the supplier.